Yuloran/Camera2/README.md

 # Camera2

-The Google Camera2 Source Code, Modified From Android Open Source Project.
+The Google Camera2 Source Code, migrated From Android Open Source Project.

+## Features

-- Migrate to Android Studio Project, Convenient to read now.
+- Migrate to Android Studio Project, Convenient to Read and Debug now.
-- If you are also interested in Camera2, you can read [CameraActivity.java](src/com/android/camera/CameraActivity.java) from now on.
-- Attention, this project is still cannot be compiled with Android Studio. :-(
+- All compile errors with Android Studio have been fixed.
+- Just enjoy it!

+## Build Requirements

+- Android Studio version: **3.2.1**
+- Gradle Version: **4.6**
+- Compile Sdk Version: **28**
+- Build Tools Version: **28.0.3**
+- CMake: install from the SDK Manager
+- *Ignore all \*.mk files in the repository, those are used for ndk-bundle only!
+But are useful for studying!*